HospitalRun/hospitalrun/.github/CONTRIBUTING.md

 HospitalRun is a community project.
 We invite your participation through financial contributions, issues, and pull requests!

 Contributions are always welcome.
-Before contributing please read the [JS Foundation's code of conduct](https://js.foundation/community/code-of-conduct) and [search the issue tracker](https://github.com/HospitalRun/hospitalrun/issues); your issue may have already been discussed or fixed in `master`.
+Before contributing please read the [code of conduct](https://github.com/HospitalRun/hospitalrun/blob/master/.github/CODE_OF_CONDUCT.md) and
+[search the issue tracker](https://github.com/HospitalRun/hospitalrun/issues); your issue may have already been discussed or fixed in `master`.
 If you're new to the project, maybe you'd like to open a pull request to address one of [good-first-issue](https://github.com/HospitalRun/hospitalrun/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 To contribute,
-[fork](https://help.github.com/articles/fork-a-repo/) HospitalRun components, commit your changes, and [send a Pull Request](https://help.github.com/articles/using-pull-requests/).
+[fork](https://help.github.com/articles/fork-a-repo/) HospitalRun, commit your changes, and [send a Pull Request](https://help.github.com/articles/using-pull-requests/).

-Please note we have a [code of conduct](https://github.com/HospitalRun/hospitalrun/blob/master/.github/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+## Working on an Issue
+In order to optimize the workflow and to prevent multiple contributors working on the same issue without interactions, a contributor must ask to be assigned to an issue by one of the core team members: it's enough to ask it inside the specific issue.

 ## Feature Requests